brandonlaursen/june-24-section-1-resources/module-1/w0/d1/README.md

 - Match The Path Quiz
 ## VS Code
 - Navigating in VS Code
+## Intro to Coding in Canvas
+- Guide: Coding in Canvas
+- PRACTICE: Coding in Canvas
 ## Intro to JavaScript
 - Intro to JavaScript
 - Hello World!, Syntax, Comments